Additional details on DPD¶

 The Lees-Edwards periodic boundary condition [Lees1972] can apply a linear shear flow field to a particle simulation.
 It works by both changing the velocities and tangential positions of particles that move through the given periodic boundary.
 For example, to apply wall velocities of \(-\mathbf{v}_{w}\) and \(+\mathbf{v}_{w}\) at the bottom and top boundaries of a box, any particle moving through the top boundary would be shifted by a displacement \(-\mathbf{v}_{w} t\) before re-entering the box - where \(t\) is the time since shearing started - and its velocity modified by \(-2\mathbf{v}_{w}\).
 Similarly, a particle moving through the bottom boundary would be displaced by \(+\mathbf{v}_{w} t\) and its velocity modified by \(+2\mathbf{v}_{w}\).

 which can be averaged over a reasonably large number of timesteps to obtain representative values.
-For a system with shear flow, only one of the symmetric off-diagonal terms (\(\sigma_{\alpha \beta} = \sigma_{\beta \alpha}\), \(\alpha \ne \beta\)) is required.
-The stress tensor can be divided by the system volume to give the pressure tensor, i.e. \(p_{\alpha \beta} = \sigma_{\alpha \beta}/V\), and the relevant off-diagonal term of this will be equal to the negative of the shear stress \(\tau\).
-For instance, if the \(x\)-component of velocity varies along \(y\) (so the velocity gradient is \(\frac{\partial v_x}{\partial y}\)), the shear stress is equal to either \(-p_{yx}\) or \(-p_{xy}\).
+For a system with shear flow, only one of the symmetric off-diagonal terms (\(\sigma_{\alpha \beta} = \sigma_{\beta \alpha}\), \(\alpha \ne \beta\)) is required, which will be equal to the negative of the shear stress \(\tau\).
+For instance, if the \(x\)-component of velocity varies along \(y\) (so the velocity gradient is \(\frac{\partial v_x}{\partial y}\)), the shear stress is equal to either \(-\sigma_{yx}\) or \(-\sigma_{xy}\).

 We can therefore carry out several simulations with different velocity gradients (by changing the wall velocities \(\pm\mathbf{v}_{w}\)) and find the resulting shear stresses.
 Plotting the stresses against shear rates will give the relationship between the two, and the gradient of the curve at each point will give the fluid viscosity.
 If the fluid is Newtonian, the curve will be a straight line crossing through the origin (i.e. zero stress at zero shear rate).

-Alternative pairwise thermostats to DPD
+Alternative pairwise thermostats to DPD¶

 The dissipative force parameter \(\gamma\) in the DPD thermostat is one way we can control the dynamic viscosity \(\mu\).
 There are, however, limitations on how much we can control the viscosity using this thermostat.